Through My Eyes. Again - Cover

 “We were there for two nights.
 During the day we were working hard, opening the camp for the summer, but in the evening, we sat around a fire outside in the forest, talking and singing songs.”
 I smiled at the memory.

-“Outside of Berlin, all the FDJ people I talked with were viewing their society in a critical way.
-They knew something about the west beyond the Soviet propaganda and did not want a society like ours, but they felt their society needed to change, to become open and modern.”
+“Outside of Berlin, all the FDJ people I talked with were viewing their society critically.
+They knew something about the west and did not want a society like ours, but they wanted their society to change, to become more open and modern.”

 Mutti Frida and Col were both leaning in, fascinated by what I was telling them.

-“You think the young people are going to be able to change things?”
+“You think the young people are going to change things?”
 Col asked.

 An awful thought occurred to me.
 “Please, you must not talk about this.
-If word got back to east Germany, the Stasi would be able to track down the people we met and cause them problems.
+If word got back to the DDR, I’m sure the Stasi could track down the people we met and cause them problems.
 It would be the same in Poland, I expect.”

-We had a pleasant meal chatting about school and our plans for the summer.
-It seemed the Wiśniewski family planned to spend two weeks in the south of France late in July.
-Col and I had no plans, it seemed, except a shared glance held promise of shared time together.
+We had a pleasant meal, chatting about school and our plans for the summer.
+It seemed the Wiśniewski family was going to spend two weeks in the south of France in July.
+Col and I had no plans, it seemed, except a shared glance held the promise of those not-plans including each other.

-Once back in Col’s house, drinking hot chocolate at the kitchen table, Mutti Frida quizzed me.
+Once we were back in Col’s house drinking hot chocolate, Mutti Frida quizzed me.
 “You saw a difference between the youth in Berlin and out in Dresden and Leipzig?”

-“And the Poles you met were questioning things too?”
+“And the young Poles you met were questioning things, too?”

 I shrugged.
-“I talked with one – a trainee electrical technician from Gdansk – but he felt the society in Poland needed to change.”
-As I thought about this, everything I had seen and heard fell quietly into place, the jigsaw pieces assembling themselves in my head.
+“I only talked with one – a trainee electrical technician from Gdansk – but he felt the society in Poland needed to change in the same way.”
+As I thought about this, everything fell into place, the jigsaw pieces assembling themselves in my head.

-“None of them wanted revolution, to overthrow the current socialist order, but they all want to make it softer ... able to grow.”
+“None of them wanted revolution, to throw over the current socialist order, but they all want to make it softer, more open ... more able to grow.”
 The jigsaw pieces were adopting a clearer pattern.
-“The society they want is definitely socialist – they did not like what they knew of the West, with its privileged class exploiting everyone else.”
+“The society they want is socialist– they dislike what they know of the West with its privileged class exploiting everyone else.”

 Close